open-cogsci/osdoc/content/getting-opensesame/running-from-source.md

 ## Instructions for Windows

 There are multiple versions of Python available.
-OpenSesame has been tested extensively with Python 2.6 and 2.7.
-As of OpenSesame 0.27, Python 2.7 is the default version.
+OpenSesame has been tested extensively with 2.7.
 Because 64-bit versions are not available for some of the required packages, it is recommended to stick to 32-bit versions of everything.
-Python 3.X will not work at all.
+Python 3.4 is supported, but not all (optional and extra) dependencies are available for Python 3.4.

 To start OpenSesame, open a command prompt in the folder where OpenSesame has been extracted and run OpenSesame using one of the following commands (this example assumes that you have installed Python in `c:\Python27`):